 The technology is proven to work, and unlike accutane or antibiotics, there’s almost no side effects.
 The market is growing and growing and new devices are being invented constantly.

-You can read about the in-depth science of blue light here.
 The summary is that blue light wavelengths are proven to reduce total acne levels by 30 to 50%.
-They’re able to reduce blackheads and whiteheads in addition to pimples.
-They work by activating porphyrins in the cell walls of acne bacteria, which swell and burst when exposed to blue light and effectively cause the bacteria to self-destruct.
+They work by activating porphyrins in the cell walls of acne bacteria (p.acnes), which swell and burst when exposed to blue light and effectively cause the bacteria to self-destruct.
+By killing p.acnes you eliminate one of the main aggravators behind acne.
+This process also occurs naturally, from sunlight exposure, but blue light devices are a super concentrated and effective version.

 Let’s get started: